 IACA’s capacity-building activities and specialized curricula in the field of anti-corruption are, along with those of the United Nations Office on Drugs and Crime (UNODC), explicitly noted with appreciation in Resolution 29/11 of the Human Rights Council of the United Nations General Assembly, adopted on 2 July 2015, in recognizing that the negative impact of corruption on human rights and sustainable development can be combated through anti-corruption education.

-In November 2015 IACA’s work also received explicit tribute in a resolution adopted by the sixth Conference of the States Parties to the United Nations Convention against Corruption (UNCAC).
+Similarly, in November 2015 IACA’s work also received explicit tribute in Resolution 6/10 adopted by the sixth Conference of the States Parties to the UNCAC on “Education and training in the context of anti-corruption”.

 On the occasion of the organization’s fourth Assembly of Parties in December 2015, the Deputy Secretary-General of the United Nations, H.E.
 Mr. Jan Eliasson, delivered a video message acknowledging IACA’s work and achievements.

-A full list of resolutions referring to IACA is available below.
+A full list of resolutions referring to IACA is available below (UN General Assembly Resolution A/RES/71/208 has yet to be published).

 IACA is recognized by the Republic of Austria as an institution of post-secondary education to the effect that IACA’s study programmes and academic degrees are treated equivalent to those of educational institutions accredited in accordance with the Bologna process.
 See the relevant provisions of IACA’s “Headquarters Agreement”, announced with Austrian Federal Law Gazette (BGBl.)
 III 100/2012.